1 hour 10 minutes

 Then I serve it with a variety of toppings like Vanilla Ice Cream, Whipped Cream, whipped topping, caramel sauce, and more!

-Storing leftover Pumpkin Dump Cake
+Storing Leftover Pumpkin Dump Cake

 photo of a slice of pumpkin crunch cake on a white plate with pumpkins in the background.